narcode/codeklavier/assets/arquatic.md

 ## Sponsors
 CodeKlavier was made possible by the Creative Industries Fonds NL and out angel sponsor

-The performances in June are made possible the Fonds Podium Kunsten Balkonscenes grant
+The performances in June and August are made possible the Fonds Podium Kunsten Balkonscenes grant

 ## Questions?
 Email arquatic@codeklavier.space